OISTE/repository/OWGTMCPS.md

 ## 4.9  Certificate revocation and suspension

-All Certification Authorities operating under the OGTM ensure, by establishing the necessary means, that a certificate that compromises the Trust Model for any reason is prevented from being used by either revoking or suspending that certificate.
+All Certification Authorities operating under the OWGTM ensure, by establishing the necessary means, that a certificate that compromises the Trust Model for any reason is prevented from being used by either revoking or suspending that certificate.

 Suspension of certificates is not supported.